 At that time Zvonareva didn’t think about professional career and played tennis mostly for pleasure.
-But with her first victories, she had to choice, and Vera decided to devote her life to sports.
+But then she decided to devote her life to sports.

 Zvonareva is a player with good offensive and defensive capabilities from the baseline and also confident at the net, as shown by her good doubles record.
 She is known for her great fitness, speed, and instinct, owing to her excellent lateral movement, and can therefore outrun many opponents during rallies and making her one of the best movers on the tour.

 In 2010 Vera took part in the Australian Open, where was rather successful and reached the 4th round.

 At the beginning of 2011 she managed to reach the semifinal at the Australian Open.
 She won the AO-12 in the doubles and then tried to play at the Olympics in London.

 On August 2, 2009 Zvonareva was awarded the Order For Merit to the Fatherland for the great contribution to the development of physical culture and sports, high sport achievements at the 2008 Olympic Games in Beijing.